 Patents contain both text and images.
 The above image is a technical drawing from a patent granted to Hedy Markey (better known as Hedy Lamarr) in 1942 for a "Secret Communication System" - US Pat.
 2,292,387.
 This invention was key to the development of many modern technologies.
 View full patent here.

 In the U.S., a patent for an invention is the grant of a property right to the inventor, issued by the Patent and Trademark Office.
-The right conferred by the patent grant is, in the language of the statute and of the grant itself, “the right to exclude others from making, using, offering for sale, or selling” the invention in the United States or “importing” the invention into the United States.
+The right conferred by the patent grant is “the right to exclude others from making, using, offering for sale, or selling” the invention in the United States or “importing” the invention into the United States.
 What is granted is not the right to make, use, offer for sale, sell or import, but the right to exclude others from making, using, offering for sale, selling or importing the invention.

 The America Invents Act (Patent Reform Act) went into effect on 16 March 2013.
 It switched the U.S. patent system from “first to invent” to “first to file” and is the most significant change to the system in nearly 60 years.
 The act has wide ramifications concerning the kinds of innovations that are patentable, who owns inventions, who can use inventions, and how patents are challenged and defended.

 If you have any questions about the patent application process, the USPTO strongly recommends that you consult with a registered patent attorney or agent.

 In Iowa, the best place to find additional information and get help is the Davenport Public Library, which houses the only Patent & Trademark Resource Center (PTRC) in the state.
 For more information, see their website or contact the Davenport Public Library Reference Desk at 563-326-7845 or via e-mail.